Ares-Developers/Ares-docs/new/scorchflamer.rst

   when expiring.
 For a complete description of behavior and requirements, refer to `Flamer on ModEnc <http://modenc.renegadeprojects.com/Flamer>`_.
 Defaults to :value:`no`.

-.. index:: Animations; Napalm tags Scorch= and Flamer= have been restored

 .. versionadded:: 0.8